The team behind Blagden Alley’s Hong Kong-inspired hot spot Tiger Fork, has opened a brand new restaurant called Hei Hei Tiger.

 “Before we opened Tiger Fork, we always had this idea to open a hybrid service, casual-style concept offering Chinese BBQ and Hong Kong noodle soups.
 After seeing the success and positive response to Tiger Fork, and with Will at the helm, we’re excited to make our first expansion outside of DC.”Owner Greg Algie.

-They will also operate the main octagon-shaped bar at Urbanspace, serving Traditional Chinese Medicine (TCM) cocktails from beverage director Ian Fletcher, teas, tonics and more.
+They also operate the main octagon-shaped bar at Urbanspace, serving Traditional Chinese Medicine (TCM) cocktails from beverage director Ian Fletcher, teas, tonics and more.